Ghifari160/docker-images/README.md

 Images on container registries are built on GitHub Actions.

-You can run the build script locally
+You can run the build script locally.

 ``` shell
 ./build.sh --from-image IMG --from-tag TAG --tag TAG [--push]
 ```

+Run `./build.sh --help` for more information.